William G. Gregory

-William George "Borneo" Gregory (born May 14, 1957) is an Albanian American retired NASA astronaut and United States Air Force lieutenant colonel.
+William George Gregory (born May 14, 1957) is an Albanian American retired NASA astronaut and United States Air Force lieutenant colonel.

 Early life and education

 Gregory was born in Lockport, New York, into an Albanian American family.
 He graduated from Lockport High School in 1975.
 Gregory is an Eagle Scout.
 He then attended the United States Air Force Academy, where he graduated with a degree in engineering sciences in 1979.
 After this, he went to Columbia University to get a master's degree in engineering mechanics (1980), and Troy University to get another master's in management (1984).
 He is also a member of the USAF Academy Association of Graduates.

 Career

 Between 1981 and 1986, Gregory served as an operational fighter pilot flying the D and F models of the F-111.
 In this capacity, he served as an instructor pilot at RAF Lakenheath, UK, and Cannon Air Force Base (AFB), New Mexico.
 He attended the USAF Test Pilot School in 1987.
 Between 1988 and 1990 Gregory served as a test pilot at Edwards AFB flying the F-4, A-7D, and all five models of the F-15.
 Having flown in excess of 40 types of aircraft, Gregory has accumulated over 5,000 hours of flight time.

 Gregory retired as a captain at an air cargo carrier based in the U.S.